If your employer offers a 401(k) plan, you may have wondered if it’s really where you want to put a portion of your hard-earned money every month.

 (Gains / ending balance) X 100 =

 ($1,600 / $17,600) X 100 = 9%

 While your annual return on your 401(k) may vary, the good news is that, as an investor, you have options about how you save for the future.
 The choices you make can be as aggressive or as conservative as you want, as you choose the investment mix that best suits your timeline and financial goals.

-If you want to supplement your retirement savings–or if you don’t have a 401(k)–you can get a traditional IRA, a Roth IRA, or a brokerage account at SoFi.
-What’s more, with a SoFi Invest account, you’ll have complimentary access to financial advisors who can talk to you about diversifying your portfolio and maximizing the money you have to invest now and in the future.
+If you want to supplement your retirement savings–or if you don’t have a 401(k)–you can open a traditional IRA or Roth IRA, or a brokerage account at SoFi.
+What’s more, with a SoFi Invest investment account, you’ll have complimentary access to financial advisors who can talk to you about diversifying your portfolio and maximizing the money you have to invest now and in the future.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.